abtion/guidelines/career/product_manager_career_ladder.md

 -   Is able to convey the value of a proposed solution to the customer.

--   Makes objective recommendations on resource allocation and prioritization, i.e. includes both having constructive conversations with the team when relocating member(s), adjusting if needed for better team flow
+-   Makes objective recommendations on resource allocation and prioritization, i.e. includes both having constructive conversations with the team when relocating member(s), adjusting if needed for better team flow.

 -   Able to define and evaluate the north star: a defendable and quantifiable estimate of the value the team will deliver in the long run.